-- Appropriate technical and organisational measures to safeguard the security of the service and data handling where data is exported outside the LHD domain to the organisation must be taken. - Patient data must not be exported for systems development and testing.
-Service providers must use their own self-generated data. - For remediation of a system issue and patient data is required, authorisation must be sought from the department director for the use of the data for a fixed period of time and service provider's staff must adhere to both the NSW Government Privacy acts, PPIP & HRIP.
-The data must be deleted from the test system after the issue has been remedied. - Vendors must implement a procedure for risk notification to the client of pending threats or newly identified vulnerabilities for their systems. - An appropriate procedure in managing data breaches and notification of a breach as per the Australian Federal Government Mandatory Data breach notification. - The highest privacy settings must be the default configuration for a system. - External facing systems and/or services must undergo a penetration test with identified issues resolved prior to commissioning.
+- Appropriate technical and organisational measures must be taken to safeguard the security of the service and data handling where data is exported outside the LHD domain to other organisations. - Patient data must not be exported for systems development and testing.
+Service providers must use their own self-generated data. - For remediation of a system issue and patient data is required, authorisation must be sought from the department director for the use of the data for a fixed period and service provider's staff must adhere to both the NSW Government Privacy acts, PPIP & HRIP.
+The data must be deleted from the test system after the issue has been remedied. - Vendors must implement a procedure for risk notification to the client of pending threats or newly identified vulnerabilities for their systems. - An appropriate procedure in managing data breaches and notification of a breach as per the Australian Federal Government Mandatory Data breach notification scheme and the NSW Privacy and Personal Information Protection Act (Part 6A) - The highest privacy settings must be the default configuration for a system. - External facing systems and/or services must undergo a penetration test with identified issues resolved prior to commissioning.